 This post may contain affiliate links.
 This means that I may receive a small commission if you purchase something at no cost to you.
 Please read my disclosure page for more info.
 All opinions are my own.

 I love the beach but I hate to pack!
+Am I alone in that?
+I doubt it!
 When I say I love the beach what I mean is that I threaten several times a year to move to a remote beach and open a waffle hut or a taco stand.
-My husband rolls his eyes but one day it might just happen.
-For reals.
-I also always joke that in my next life I am coming back as a hippie.
-I really don’t think I will seriously have a next life but if I got a redo I would totes choose to be a beachy hippie chic because that’s how much I freakin love the beach ya’ll.
+My husband rolls his eyes but one day it might just happen for real.
 Because of this beach love it was imperative to develop a fool proof beach packing list!

-I guess overall I have been traveling to interesting beaches for the last 17 years and I have been to Atlantis at Paradise Island (twice), the beaches in Bangor, Wales, Andros Island ( Bahamas), Grand Bahama Island, Mexico (Playa Del Carmen & Cabo), California, Sanibel Island, Captiva Island, Little Gasparilla Island, Destin, Navarre, Key West ( many times), and I know I am missing a few.
-You get the idea but the point is I LOVE THE BEACH.
-But as strong as this beach love is the hatred of packing for it is real ( Enters needs for beach packing list).
+I guess overall I have been traveling to interesting beaches for the last 17 years and I have been to Atlantis at Paradise Island (twice), the beaches in Bangor, Wales, beaches of Andros Island ( Bahamas), Grand Bahama Island, Playa Del Carmen & Cabo, Mexico, beaches of California, Sanibel Island, Captiva Island, Little Gasparilla Island, Destin, Navarre, Fort Walton, Anna Maria Island, Juno Beach, Daytona Beach, St Augustine Beach, Tybee Island, Amelia Island, Jekyll Island, Key West ( many times), and I know I am missing a few.
+Plus we live on Saint Simons Island in Georgia pretty close to the beach 🙂 But as strong as this beach love is the hatred of packing for it is real ( Enters needs for beach packing list).